brandon-bethke-neudesic/bpm/README.md

 bpm module cache

 When the bpm command is run any existing items in the bpm_module cache will be used and the dependency will not be redownloaded.
 Additionally, if the local folder exists for the component in the module cache, then this cache item will always be used even if the cache does not contain an item for the dependency hash

-bmp update module-name [--root=xxx] // get latest of module, put in node_modules, update json with commit, increment version number of json file, if root is specified look in file path root/module-name, update each sub dep in node_modules with --root logic

 Dependency conflict resolution.